 Between February 1968 and June 1971, eight federal-provincial conferences were held to study the drafting of a new Constitution.
 A committee of officials was established to provide assistance in the study of constitutional questions.
-The provincial governments, with one ex-
+The provincial governments, with one exception, and the federal government submitted proposals for a new Constitution.
+The discussions culminated in the drafting of the Canadian Constitutional Charter, 1971, which set out specific constitutional reforms, including a revised amendment procedure.
+The Charter